randy408/libspng/README.md

 ## Getting spng

-Download the [latest release](https://libspng.org/download) and include `spng.c/spng.h` in your project, you can also build with CMake or Meson.
-Refer to the [documentation](docs/build.md) for details.
+Download the [latest release](https://libspng.org/download) and include `spng.c/spng.h` in your project, you can also build with CMake or Meson, refer to the [documentation](docs/build.md) for details.

 ## Usage